leosussan/fastapi-gino-arq-uvicorn/README.md

 ## Get Started
 ### Run Locally
+_NOTE: You must have PostgreSQL & Redis running locally._

 1. Clone this Repository. `git clone https://github.com/leosussan/fastapi-gino-postgres.git`
 2. Run `pipenv install` from root.
 (Run `pip install pipenv` first, if necessary.)
-3. Rename `.dist.env` to `.env`.
+3. Make a copy of `.dist.env`, rename to `.env`.
 Fill in PostgreSQL connection vars.
 4. Generate DB Migrations: `alembic revision --autogenerate`.
 It will be applied when the application starts.
 You can trigger manually with `alembic upgrade head`.
 5. Run:
     * _For Active Development (w/ auto-reload):_ Run locally with `pipenv run uvicorn app.main:app --reload `